kg4vdk/station_build/README.md

 It is your responsibility to properly configure USB passthrough of your device(s) from the HOST machine to the GUEST machine.

 To use this script, [download](https://github.com/kg4vdk/station_build/archive/refs/heads/main.zip) or `git clone` this repository to your VM user's home directory.
 Extract the archive, if you downloaded the ZIP file, with the command `unzip station_build.zip`.
-Then, `cd station_build`, `chmod +x station_build.sh` and `./station_build.sh`.
+Then, `cd station_build`, and `bash ./station_build.sh`.

 Cheers, and good luck on your journey!!!